redux-mvc/core/README.md

    - Make an analogy with traditional MVC architecture.
    - Bring back separation of concerns.
-   - Redux is great for separation of concerns and reducing complexity, but is not modular and composable by default.
+   - redux is great for separation of concerns and reducing complexity, but is not modular and composable by default.
 Then is very hard to reuse.
    - Chop big redux state trees and make atomic modules.
    - Reduce the boilerplate around creating reducers, actionCreators, selectors, and wiring it all together.
    - Show the value of using a general but safe framework that enforces certain architecture choices.